ZhengmzLab/ScSmOP/README.md

 It will automatically create a conda environment `ScSmOP` and install all the softwares ScSmOP required.

-### Do not have conda in computer
+### 2.2 Do not have Conda in computer

-For users who are not familiar with linux operate system or conda, we prepared one-click `local_install_ScSmOP_dependencies_install_conda_for_you.sh` to install ScSmOP:
+For users who are not familiar with linux operate system or Conda, we prepared one-click `local_install_ScSmOP_dependencies_install_conda_for_you.sh` to install ScSmOP:

 ```
     :~$ bash local_install_ScSmOP_dependencies_install_conda_for_you.sh
 ```

-It will create conda environment and install all the softwares ScSmOP required.
+It will create Conda environment and install all the softwares ScSmOP required.

 ***Warings during installation do not affect ScSmOP usage, ignore them.***

-#### Activate conda env
+**Activate Conda env**

 ```
     :~$ ./Tools/miniconda3/bin/conda init bash